 WIMSIG EMBEDDED EVENTS

-The WIMSIG Virtual Forum will be held on Monday 7 December 2020 as part of the 64th Annual Meeting of the Australian Mathematical Society.
-The purpose of the Virtual Forum will be to support women, and particularly early career researchers, to enter and establish careers in mathematics.
-Come along to hear about the careers of four AustMS 2020 female plenary speakers, to discuss issues concerning women in mathematics in Australia, and to network (virtually) with fellow WIMSIG members and supporters.
+The WIMSIG Dinner is free to all participants of the AustMS meeting, regardless of gender or membership of WIMSIG.
+The purpose of the dinner is to support women, trans and gender diverse people, and particularly early career researchers, to enter and establish careers in mathematics.
+Come along (in person or virtually) to hear about the careers of the AustMS 2021 women plenary speakers, to discuss issues concerning women, trans and gender diverse people in mathematics in Australia, and to network with fellow WIMSIG members and supporters.